How to Close a Sale: 10 Real Sales Closing Techniques from Service Industry Experts

 - If we sign the contract by Monday, the work will be complete by [date], just in time for your big event!
 How does that sound?

 Sales is an art, not a science.
-Adapt these sales closing techniques to your service industry business and then let us know how you’ve done in the comments below!
+Try adopting one or two of these sales closing techniques at a time to see what will work for your business and your clients.